ayush-kumar-1/lovelace/Review of Learning with Noisy Learning.md

 	1. *Symmetric or Uniform Noise* in which there is an equal chance of any label $i$ being corrupted into a label $j$ with a noise rate $\tau$. $\forall_{i\neq j} T_{ij} = \frac{\tau}{c-1}$
 	2. *Asymmetric or Label-Dependent Noise* in which certain classes are more likely to be confused than others.
 For example "not cyberbullying"  may be easily confused with "other cyberbullying" than "gender-based cyberbullying".
 	3. *Pair Noise* is a stricter case of asymmetric noise where a true label is flipped into only a certain different label.
-IIN can be simply generated with random label flipping procedures based on the noise transition matrix.
+IIN can be simply generated with random label flipping procedures based on a specified noise transition matrix.

 With *Instance-Dependent Noise* (IDN) the corruption probability is assumed to be depending on both the features and the labels.
-This type of noise is by far more
+This type of noise is by far more challenging to model.
+The corruption probabilit